ostendorflab/bescreen/README.md

 ## Using the command line
 To run BEscreen from the command line interface cd to `(bescreen/)bescreen/` and execute `python bescreen.py -h` for help (output of this see below):

-BEscreen takes either variants (in form of genomic positions, rsIDs or protein amino acid changes) or whole genes as input.
+BEscreen takes either variants (in form of genomic positions, rsIDs or protein amino acid changes), whole genes or transcript names or regions as input.
 The input can be provided either directly or within a file.
 If you use a variant as input the output will contain all base editing guides for this variant.
-If you use a gene as input the output will be all editing and non-editing guides of this gene's CDS.
+If you use a gene or region as input the output will be all editing and non-editing guides of this gene's CDS.
+The first run of BEscreen might take a bit longer since it generates a wrangled file from the annotation file.

 ### Variants as input
 Variant inputs need to be provided either as: